Ons Jabeur: 2025: Back-to-back quarterfinals, hiatus

 Jabeur made her comeback at the Australian Open, securing wins over Anhelina Kalinina and Camila Osorio, before losing to eighth seed Emma Navarro in the third round.

 In February, she reached back-to-back quarterfinals defeating seventh seed Jeļena Ostapenko and qualifier Wakana Sonobe to reach the last eight at the Abu Dhabi Open, where her run was ended by top seed Elena Rybakina, and overcoming seventh seed Zheng Qinwen and wildcard entrant Sofia Kenin to make it through to the same stage at the Qatar Ladies Open, where it was Jeļena Ostapenko who eliminated her.

 Jabeur went out in the first round at both the French Open and Wimbledon.

 In July, Jabeur announced she was taking an indefinite break from professional tennis, saying she had not "felt happy on court for some time" and it was time "to take a step back."

-On 10 November, Jaber announced her pregnancy and that she was expecting her first child.
+On 10 November, Jabeur announced her pregnancy and that she was expecting her first child.
+Later that month, it was announced that Jabeur and her longtime coach Issam Jellali would be joining the team of Turkish tennis player Zeynep Sönmez as a mentor and her head coach, respectively, in the 2026 season.